ArianLust/AB-EPIC-PC/README.md

 Shows what your currently doing inside of the Game.

 ## Download
-Current Version is `first build` downloadable [RIGHT HERE](https://github.com/ArianLust/AB-EPIC-PC/releases/latest)
+Current Version is `v1.0.0` downloadable [RIGHT HERE](https://github.com/ArianLust/AB-EPIC-PC/releases/latest)